 The table below describes the stages to establish a trading account.

-To establish a trading account, the lender may call the Capital Markets Sales Desk.
+To establish a trading account, the lender may call the Capital Markets Pricing and Sales Desk.
 See E-1-03, List of Contacts.

 |2||Each lender must provide the following information: